Analogue Gravity Models From Conformal Rescaling: Analogue Systems from Conformal Rescaling

 \section{Analogue Systems from Conformal Rescaling}

-The cases discussed in section~\ref{sec:examples} exemplify a much more general lesson which can be summarized as follows.
+The cases discussed in section~\ref{sec:examples} exemplify a more general lesson which can be summarized as follows.

-For a generic metric in analog form~\eqref{gdownd} the fluid equations are usually not satisfied unless special compatibility conditions are met.
+For a generic analougue metric of the form~\eqref{gdownd}, the fluid equations are usually not satisfied unless special compatibility conditions are met.
 The introduction of a conformal factor allows to resolve that obstacle because it adds an additional degree of freedom.
 With the conformal factor taken into account, the continuity and Euler equation~(\ref{continuity},\ref{euler}) are not any more overdetermined and it is now generally possible to realize a given background as an analogue metric with an appropriately chosen $\Omega$.

 As previously mentioned, a caveat is that the solution might not be valid everywhere as, e.g.~for a generic background and boundary conditions it is a priori not necessarily forbidden that~$\Omega$ could potentially change sign, which would result in an unphysical analogue metric.
 However, locally the system is solvable and in case $\Omega$ would change sign this just means that the parameter range would have to be reduced in a conceivable experimental setup.